 To progress onto Level 3 courses it is expected that you will have achieved 100% of the Level 2 threshold.

-Be aware also that some subjects may also require other specific levels of achievement in GCSE or IVET to progress to Level 3 study in them.
-CVET courses have different entry requirements.
+Most subjects will require attainment of B Grades at GCSE or Merit at BTEC before considering allowing a learner to access the equivalent AS Level qualification.